Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * If possible, use M913 to reduce the motor current in order to conserve power.
 For example, on most printers except deltas you can probably set the X and Y motor currents to zero.
 * Retract a little filament and raise the head a little.
 Ideally the retraction should happen first, but depending on the power reserve when low voltage is detected, it may be best to do both simultaneously.

+For Duet + SBC, a solid external 5V supply is recommended for the Duet + SBC for this feature to work.
+When power to the Duet + SBC is cut, the SBC may turn off before the Duet can inform the SBC about the content of resurrect.g, or the SBC may lose power while it's trying to write the content of resurrect.g to the microSD card.
+An external 5V buck regulator may be sufficient to keep a Duet 3 Mini 5+ and SBC on long enough.
+For Duet 3 MB6HC, the on-board 5V regulator might not endure long enough for resurrect.g to be written to persistent storage if the Duet powers an SBC as well.
+Hence we recommend using an external 5V PSU if this feature is configured.

 M911 with no parameters displays the current enable/disable state, and the threshold voltages if enabled.

+See this page for more details: [Setting up to resume a print after a power failure or planned power down](/User_manual/Tuning/Resume)

 #### RepRapFirmware 1.19